 To incentivize the transfer of development rights, the transferable density is one dwelling per five acres.
-Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar, or property already under a conservation easement or permanent protection status.
+Development rights should only be calculated on property not otherwise being used for a permitted use, special use, accessory use or otherwise similar use, or property already under a conservation easement, open-space easement, or otherwise permanently protected.